OrestShchukin/Debian12-Jenkins-Vault-Zabbix/README.md

 ## 🧠 Design Decisions

-* `/opt/devops-stack` used as runtime directory (production-like structure)
+- `/opt/devops-stack` used as runtime directory (production-like structure)
-* `/vagrant` used as source of truth
+- `/vagrant` used as source of truth
-* Docker Compose network used for internal service communication
+- Docker Compose network used for internal service communication
-* Reverse proxy used instead of direct port exposure
+- Reverse proxy used instead of direct port exposure
-* Zabbix configured via API (fully automated monitoring setup)
+- Zabbix configured via API (fully automated monitoring setup)
+- Zabbix Agent 2 Docker plugin used for container-level monitoring (auto-discovery of containers)
+- Self-signed TLS certificates used to provide HTTPS access to services

 ---